-Cramps are one stomach problem in general are not well understood.
+Cramps and body aches in general are not well understood.

 We know that certain things cause them in certain situations, but it can be hard to immediately know the cause of cramps.